Sean-Bradley/Three.js-TypeScript-Boilerplate/README.md

 # Three.js TypeScript Boilerplate

-> This boilerplate was created as a sub project of my [ThreeJS and TypeScript Course](https://www.udemy.com/course/threejs-tutorials/?referralCode=4C7E1DE91C3E42F69D0F)
+> This boilerplate was created as a sub project of my [ThreeJS and TypeScript Course](https://www.udemy.com/course/threejs-tutorials/?referralCode=4C7E1DE91C3E42F69D0F) and is only just the beginning of what you will create.
 Discount Coupon : https://www.udemy.com/course/threejs-tutorials/?couponCode=972845C1D56E4DFE7612

 When run, the boilerplate shows a green wireframe rotating cube, with OrbitControls included.